-This statement is made in accordance with section 54 (1) of the Modern Slavery Act 2015 by Inland Homes Plc and each of its group companies for the financial reporting period to 30 September 2019.
+This statement is made in accordance with section 54 (1) of the Modern Slavery Act 2015 (MSA) by Inland Homes Plc and each of its group companies for the financial reporting period to 30 September 2020.

-Our land portfolio has a gross development value of £2.4bn, comprising 7,796 plots of which 2,956 have planning consent.
+Our land portfolio has a gross development value exceeding £3.1bn, with a land bank of more than 11,000 plots of which nearly 2,500 have planning consent.

 Our supply chain includes infrastructure and construction contractors, sub- contractors, consultants and professional service advisors.
 We also work closely with a range of stakeholders including housing associations, housebuilders, funders, local and planning authorities, regulatory bodies, Homes England and joint venture partners.

 The activities of the Group and its joint ventures are undertaken solely in the United Kingdom and all the Group’s companies and joint ventures have their registered office in England.
 Inland Homes Plc is an AIM listed organisation.

 The Group regularly reviews it policies and procedures to ensure they remain appropriate.
 The following policies support our approach to compliance with the MSA and review is mandatory for all staff.